MMLabCodes/polymersimulator/README.md

 There are a series of tutorials recommeded to follow and these are numbered as so.

+1. **Tutorial_1.ipynb**

+    This notebook contains information on how to begin building systems using some python modules that can be found in the github.

+    The sections in this notebook are: <br>
+        1. Generating PDB file from a SMILES string with a unique residue code for that molecule. <br>
+        2. Parameterizing this PDB file so we can use it in MD simulations. <br>
+        3. Generating systems of arrays with their associated topology and coordinate files for MD simulations. <br>

+2. **Tutorial_2.ipynb**

 #### 2.2.2.2 Module guides

 There are a series of guides that give a detailed over of what each module does - some of this information may also be included within the tutorials.